Get the latest news right in your inbox

 This ecosystem is also known as RETech (Real Estate Technology) and has created a previously unthinkable subcategory of its own business.
 From the development of web products for the creation of real estate platforms to the use of artificial intelligence and machine learning, the projects designed around technology-based real estate management have made the day-to-day life of the sector's commercial agents, investors, owners, and tenants easier.

 Buyers and sellers meet on platforms that facilitate the purchase process with electronic signatures and connect with banks to offer mortgage loans.
 At the same time, we can see other applications known as the "Tinder" of the real estate sector that make available to those who want to rent a room the tastes and preferences of future roommates.

-PropTech not only applies to real estate agencies, portals, or the sale and purchase between individuals but also extends to construction companies, architectural firms, real estate developers, asset managers, interior designers, renovation companies or smart homes (home automation and internet of things (IoT).
+PropTech not only applies to real estate agencies, portals, or the sale and purchase between individuals but also extends to construction companies, architectural firms, real estate developers, asset managers, interior designers, renovation companies, or smart homes (home automation and the internet of things (IoT).

 In the same way, RETech, as we have already mentioned, converges in many aspects with its "sister" term FinTech, which provides financing to those who need it based on data obtained from real estate portals with automated calculators that help users to get an idea of the possible conditions of a loan adapted to the home they are looking at in an online advertisement.

 On the other hand, InsurTech also has a lot to say with the digital insurance offer for everything related to housing or renting.
 Just like banks with mortgages, insurers have emerged with alternative proposals to the traditional conception of home insurance, with an agile and digital perspective that allows hyper-segmenting audiences to offer highly personalized services.